(1832 - 1896)

 The rest of the War

-According to medical records, he was treated at the Smoketown hospital for his knee wound on September 21.
-Unable to walk after Antietam, he left service on a Surgeons Certificate of Disability (2 June 1863) and returned to Philadelphia.
+He was treated at the Smoketown hospital for his knee wound on September 21.
+Unable to walk after Antietam, he left service on a Surgeons Certificate of Disability of 2 June 1863 and returned to Philadelphia.

 After the War

 He became prominent member of the Philadelphia political establishment from the 1870s to the time of his death (1896).